cleoold/types-linq/doc/to-start/installing.rst

     $ cd doc
     $ pip install -r requirements.txt
-    # generate api rst files
+    # generate api md files
     $ python ./gen_api_doc.py
     # create html pages, contents are available in _build/html folder
     $ make html

 Note to generate api files, one must have Python version 3.9 or above.
-The api rst files are commited to the repository.
+The api md files are committed to the repository.